-Sirius lay awake in the darkness, rubbing a strand of Cami's hair between his fingers, content to feel her hand on his chest, her breath washing over his skin.
-He felt her stir and said, "Do you know what I love about you?"
+Later, Sirius lay awake in the darkness, rubbing a strand of Cami's hair between his fingers, content to feel her hand on his chest, her breath washing over his skin.
+He felt her stir and asked, "Do you know what I love about you?"

 He heard the smile in her voice and held her close, pretending he never had to let her go.

 A/N: If readers who haven't read my other stories want to read more Cami/Sirius one-shots (A Dog's Life, Sirius in the Moonlight, and A Moment Like This, or my Tonks and Remus series) I'll be a happy writer.
 This story was inspired by chapter ten of Promise of a Spring Moon.
 As for Hagrid's prospective addition to the Care of Magical Creatures' curriculum, I don't know if the Forbidden Forest has a borogrove with a whifling, burbling, jabberwocky in it, but I don't think Lewis Carroll would mind if there was. :D